 The road around Sun Moon Lake has been called one of the top 10 most beautiful cycling routes in the world.

-There are multiple places in Shuishe town where you can rent bicycles (expect to pay about NT200 for two hours, or double that for a high quality Giant bike here), e-bikes, or scooters (around NT400 per day, usually able to rent here without a proper license).
+There are multiple places in Shuishe town where you can rent bicycles (expect to pay about NT200 for two hours, or double that for a high quality Giant bike), e-bikes, or scooters (around NT400 per day, IDP or Taiwanese scooter license needed).